 |Lee Lasers Q-Switched YAG laser.
 As a Q-Switched laser, the MPE is diferent than that for a CW laser and requires, for accuracy, knowledge of pulse duration and pulse rate (usually from the manufacturer or an SOP).
 The exact model is an LDP-20MQG - it may be converted to 532nm output as well however is currently operating only at 1064nm.|

 |Uniphase HeNe Laser.|

-You'll also need a chart of MPE values to begin ... (from ANSI regulations)
+You'll also need a chart of MPE values to begin ...
+This is a simplified chart from (from ANSI regulations)

 For homework, compute, both manually (showing all calculations for required OD) and using EasyHaz software, the required OD for each of these lasers, producing a summary table as follows: Laser Type, Operating wavelength, Power Output, MPE (from OSHA regs), Exposure time (from OSHA regs), Required OD (manually calculated), Required OD (EasyHaz).
 This is required for the lab submission question 4c.

 The FIRST PAGE must be a title page containing nothing more than the title of the lab, the course, and the student's name and ID number

 Answer each question as "1", "2", etc with each new question starting on a NEW PAGE so that question 2 starts on the top of a new page and question 3 starts at the top of a different page, etc. Where a question has multiple parts (e.g. 3a, 3b, 3c ...) answer each in a separate paragraph with a title identifying the question in the form "3a., 3b., 3c. ...".
 Do NOT answer an entire question (e.g. question 3) as a single paragraph.